 To trace a large image:

-You can’t see through or trace directly on to 140# Watercolor (WC) paper with the ipad.
+You can not see through or trace directly on to 140# Watercolor (WC) paper with the ipad.
 You must draw first on tracing paper (or equal) then trace on one of my easels, a window, or a lightbox.